 We will study the garden and the changes that are happening.

 Students will help with harvesting and basic food preparation.

 We will discuss nutrition and ecology on an appropriate level.

 Spanish Objectives: Role playing in a restaurant setting, increasing vocabulary related to food, things that are found in the kitchen and on the table.
 Practice forming complete sentences.

-Week 4: November 6 and 8 Insects on the Farm - Los Bichos
+Week 4: November 6 Insects on the Farm - Los Bichos

 Students will learn about beneficial and harmful insects for plants.